-Session title CFD Applications in Building Performance Simulation and Beyond Time December 10, morning Keywords Computational fluid dynamics (CFD); airflow simulations; best practice guideline; lesson learnt Highlights Session description Introduction to CFD in building performance simulation - Overview of the role of CFD in analyzing airflow, thermal comfort, indoor air quality, and energy efficiency in buildings.
+Session title CFD Applications in Building Performance Simulation and Beyond Time December 10, morning Keywords Computational fluid dynamics (CFD); airflow simulations; best practice guideline; lesson learnt Highlights Introduction to CFD in building performance simulation - Overview of the role of CFD in analyzing airflow, thermal comfort, indoor air quality, and energy efficiency in buildings.
 Lessons learned from real-world case studies - Present a selection of case studies that showcase the application of CFD in building performance simulation, focusing on the successes, challenges, and lessons learned.
 Best practices and guidelines for CFD simulations - Discuss key considerations, methodologies, and approaches for achieving accurate and reliable CFD simulations in building performance analysis.
 Overcoming challenges in CFD simulations - Explore the limitations, potential pitfalls, and common challenges faced in CFD simulations, and provide strategies and solutions to overcome them.
 Q&A and open discussion for participants to seek clarification, share their experiences, and gain insights.
-The application of Computational Fluid Dynamics (CFD) in building performance simulation has gained significant importance in achieving sustainable and energy-efficient buildings.
+Session description The application of Computational Fluid Dynamics (CFD) in building performance simulation has gained significant importance in achieving sustainable and energy-efficient buildings.
 However, there are various challenges and considerations that need to be addressed to ensure accurate and reliable results, from grid generation to selection of boundary conditions as well as from model validation to result analysis.
-This session will provide a platform for sharing lessons learned and best practices in utilizing CFD for building performance simulation.
-(1) Increased awareness of the successes, challenges, and lessons learned from real-world CFD applications in building performance simulation.
+This session will provide a platform for sharing lessons learned and best practices in utilizing CFD for building performance simulation, enabling practitioners to enhance their understanding and improve their approach in this field.
+Through this session, we hope to: (1) Increased awareness of the successes, challenges, and lessons learned from real-world CFD applications in building performance simulation.
 (2) Improved understanding of best practices and guidelines for utilizing CFD effectively in building performance analysis.
 (3) Identification of potential pitfalls and challenges in CFD simulations and strategies to overcome them.
-(4) Enhanced collaboration and knowledge exchange among researchers, practitioners, and industry p Length of session 45-60 minutes Presenters Yoshihide Tominaga (Niigata Institute of Technology) Zitao Jiang (Niigata Institute of Technology) Lup Wai Chew (National University of Singapore) Hee Joo Poh (National University of Singapore)
+(4) Enhanced collaboration and knowledge exchange among researchers, practitioners, and industry professionals in the field of CFD for building performance simulation.
+Length of session 45-60 minutes Presenters Yoshihide Tominaga (Niigata Institute of Technology) Zitao Jiang (Niigata Institute of Technology) Lup Wai Chew (National University of Singapore) Hee Joo Poh (National University of Singapore)